kielejocain/cryptopals-python/README.md

 To test the library code, run `nosetests` from the root of the project.

-To verify the the challenges in a set (e.g. set 1) have been solved, simply run
+To verify the the challenges in a set (e.g. set 1) have been solved, run

     python cryptopals/set1.py

 and verify that no errors are raised.
+To run all exercises, use the command

+    python cryptopals